AI Application Benchmarking: Power-Aware Performance Analysis for Vision and Language Models: AI Application Benchmark

 \section{AI Application Benchmark}

-We benchmark representative modern \ac{ai} tasks from \ac{cv} and \ac{llm}, as summarized in \Cref{tab:methodology_workloads}.
-The tasks were selected to reflect common user behavior and frequently used workloads in current \ac{hpc} \ac{ai} practice.
-To focus on hardware-limited execution behavior, we report application-level throughput, namely images per second for \ac{cv} and tokens per second for \ac{llm}, rather than time-to-convergence.
-The framework is modular, which allows models and their implementations to be exchanged with minimal changes.
+We benchmark representative \ac{ai} tasks from \ac{cv} and \ac{llm}, as summarized in \Cref{tab:methodology_workloads}.
+The tasks were selected to reflect common user behavior and frequently used workloads on our \ac{hpc} \ac{ai} clusters.
+To focus on hardware-limited behavior, we report throughput rather than time-to-convergence, using images per second for \ac{cv} and tokens per second for \ac{llm}.
+The modular framework allows models and implementations to be exchanged with minimal effort.
 This workload mix spans discriminative and generative settings and enables comparison of compute-intensive and memory-sensitive execution patterns across accelerator platforms.

 \paragraph{Computer Vision Tasks} For \ac{cv} classification, we benchmark ResNet-50 and ViT-L/16 as representative convolutional and transformer-based architectures.
 For \ac{cv} generation, we use Stable Diffusion v2 to capture the mixed compute and memory behavior of modern diffusion-model training.
 To avoid data-loading and I/O bottlenecks, randomized RGB inputs are pre-generated and preloaded into GPU memory.
 Classification uses 224\,$\times$\,224 inputs, whereas image generation uses 512\,$\times$\,512 inputs.